 It’s a series of four numbers between 0 and 255.
-Originally, the first number (in this case 192) determined where in the grand scheme of things a computer was.
+Originally, the first number (in this case 192) determined a computer’s location in the grand scheme.
 Addresses from 1 to 127 were the backbone of the internet, addresses from 128-191 were for large enterprises, and addresses from 192-223 were for small networks.
 This lasted about 20 years in practice until it became obvious that the scheme wasted a lot of useful addresses and the internet was growing too quickly.
-That scheme was largely abandoned in 1993, but with it came the idea of subnet masks, and that part is still with us.
+Internet scientists and designers abandoned that scheme way back in 1993.
+The idea of subnet masks was part of that original scheme, and that part is still with us.

 There’s a second set of numbers used to define a computer’s identity, and it’s called the subnet mask.
 In almost every case at home, your subnet mask is 255.255.255.0.
-This simply reinforces to any computer that asks that you’re in that third group designated for small networks, once referred to as “Class C.” Even though the idea of breaking the internet into groups is long gone, it’s still a pretty useful way to refer to individual networks.
+This simply reinforces to any computer that asks that you’re in that third group.
+That group designates small networks, once referred to as “Class C.” The idea of breaking the internet into groups is obsolete, Still this scheme works very well to help classify small networks.

 For the most part, you should never mess with that second set of numbers.
-It’s designed to let you keep your home network separate from the rest of the internet, and also to make sure everything in your network can talk to each other.
+Subnet masks you keep your home network separate from the rest of the internet.
+They also make sure everything in your network can talk to each other.
 That said, the very purpose of the subnet mask is to allow you to create a situation where two computers can not talk to each other without a gateway between them.
 Setting two different subnet masks for two different computers should make them invisible to each other, and sometimes that’s a good thing.

 Fancypants IT directors sometimes set up different subnet masks for different parts of their networks to keep things both organized and private.
 There are online calculators you can use to help you figure out which numbers to use, but the biggest concern is that by using the subnet mask in this way, you create smaller groups of computers than can see each other.
-The subnet mask also defines how many computers can see each other, and without getting too detailed, it’s done by specifying numbers that are not 255 in the mask.
+The subnet mask also defines how many computers can see each other.
+Without getting too detailed, you define the possible number of computers by specifying numbers that are not 255 in the mask.
 The more numbers aren’t 255, and the lower they are, the more addresses are available.
 If your subnet mask is 255.255.0.0, you actually can talk to over 65,000 computers on your local network, but if your subnet mask is 255.255.255.192, you can only talk to 64.

 And then… IPv6

 Everything you just learned is important, but it all applies to the old “IPv4” way of giving numbers.
-Believe it or not, the scheme of identifying computers by four unique numbers is out of space, even though there were over four billion unique addresses.
+Believe it or not, the scheme of identifying computers by four unique numbers has been out of space for a while, even though there were over four billion unique addresses.
 Let’s face facts people, the internet is popular.
 That’s why the new system, called IPv6, which has something like 3.8 gadzillion possible addresses, more than there are stars in the sky.
 It’s also much harder for regular humans to understand, consisting of eight sets of four numbers in base-16.
-That’s why most local networks still use the old-style numbers, as most of us really don’t have more than 4 billion computers in our offices.
+That’s why most local networks still use the old-style numbers.
+Most of us really don’t have more than 4 billion computers in our offices.

-Subnet masks in IPv6 work just like the ones in the IPv4 system but they’re equally confusing since the numbers are so much longer.
+Subnet masks in IPv6 work just like the ones in the IPv4 system.
+They’re equally confusing since the numbers are so much longer.

 So dear readers…

-If you’ve actually gotten down to the bottom of this article (and I know a lot of you didn’t) then you’ve probably concluded that you don’t need to know a whole lot about subnet masks, that they’re just the sort of thing that you can get along without.
+Kudos for actually getting to the bottom of this article!
+(I know a lot of you didn’t!)
+By now you’ve probably concluded that you don’t need to know a whole lot about subnet masks.
+You’ve decided that they’re just the sort of thing that you can get along without.
 Unless you’re an IT professional, you’re probably right.
 Most likely you’re just fine with using 255.255.255.0 and not touching it.
 That’s really the right way to go.